GluuFederation/docs-gg-prod/docs/source/plugin/gluu-uma-auth-pep.md

-# Gluu UMA PEP
+# Gluu UMA Auth and UMA PEP
 ## Overview
-The UMA PEP plugin is used to enforce the presence of UMA scopes for access to resources protected by the Gateway.
+The UMA Auth and UMA PEP is used client authentication and to enforce the presence of UMA scopes for access to resources protected by the Gateway.
 UMA scopes and policies are defined in an external UMA Authorization Server (AS) -- in most cases the Gluu Server.
 The Gateway and AS leverage the oxd UMA middleware service for communication.

+There are two plugins for OAuth security.

+   1. **gluu-uma-auth**: Authenticate client by UMA RPT Token.
+The plugin priority is `998`.
+   1. **gluu-uma-pep**: Authorization by UMA Scope security.
+The plugin priority is `995`.

 The plugin supports two tokens: